A SPATIAL SOUND MEMORIAL TO AN EXTINCT MIGRATION ROUTE

 Experience of the work encourages an attention away from vision, often understood to be Homo sapiens’ primary sense, to focus on close-listening and close-touch.
 It is an invitation to become more aware of our bodies and the way that they are present and interactive within an environment.

 Since their initial residency at Lighthouse in 2019, the artists have been collaborating with Maria Oshodi, with the aim to create a work that is equal in quality for blind, visually-impaired and sighted visitors alike.
-Oshodi is Artistic director and CEO of Extant Theatre Company, Britain's only professional performing arts company of blind and partially sighted people.
+Oshodi is the Artistic director and CEO of Extant Theatre Company, Britain's only professional performing arts company of blind and partially sighted people.

 Paso will be simultaneously launched as an AR app so that the audience can explore the sound composition and visualisations of the sculpture using their phone from wherever they are.